-If the Member or the Member's legal representative wishes to appeal a KFHPWA decision to deny, modify, reduce or terminate coverage of or payment for health care services, they must submit a request for an appeal either orally or in writing to KFHPWA's Member Appeal Department, specifying why they disagree with the decision.
+If the Member or any representative authorized in writing by the Member wishes to appeal a KFHPWA decision to deny, modify, reduce or terminate coverage of or payment for health care services, they must submit a request for an appeal either orally or in writing to KFHPWA's Member Appeal Department, specifying why they disagree with the decision.
 The appeal must be submitted within 180 days from the date of the initial denial notice.
 KFHPWA will notify the Member of its receipt of the request within 72 hours of receiving it.
 Appeals should be directed to KFHPWA's Member Appeal Department, P.O.
 Box 34593, Seattle, WA 98124-1593, toll-free 1-866-458-5479.